Scotland’s Oldest Bridges.

 Maps:1750

 Currently: Five yards to the south of the current bridge and a little below it, is this small, eighteenth century , single segmental humpbacked arch in rubble, with minimal parapets and turf decking.
 Well dressed, sometimes squared but un-coursed, rubble spandrels.
 Well dressed voussoirs.
 The bridge is collapsing: there is a large hole in the decking, looking through to the river.
 Now harled, and harling has deteriorated.
 Very dilapidated and overgrown.
 The current bridge, adjacent, has the substance of a 20th century structure, which is revealed on the soffit.(photo4) However, facings are from the early 19th century Telford period with preserved plumb and batter buttresses, and it is 22 ft wide.
 There is a further puzzle here: the small original bridge might not be from the Wade period, but rather from the 1740's.
 This is suggested by the segmental arch, which is unusual and the width of exactly 12 ft which is characteristic of a Caulfeild build, rather than that of Wade.
+We know that in the 1760s £750 was spent in updating the wade bridges in the region.

 photo photo photo photo.